Skip to main content

 F. Reportable Incidents

-Regulations 25 - 30 of the Private Dentistry (Wales) Regulations 2017 state that you must inform HIW if any of the following events occur:
+Regulations –25 - 30 of the Private Dentistry (Wales) Regulations 2017 state that you must inform HIW with regards to specific events if they occur at the dental practice, this includes:

-• Allegation of misconduct against a member of staff;
+• Any allegation of misconduct against a member of staff

 • Notification of offences